Which Tea Is the Healthiest? The Benefits of the Most Popular Teas

 “Chamomile has been used as an herbal medication since ancient times, is still popular today, and probably will continue to be used in the future because it contains various bioactive phytochemicals that could provide therapeutic effects.
 Chamomile can help in improving cardiovascular conditions, stimulating the immune system, and providing some protection against cancer,” concluded a study published in Molecular Medicine Reports.

 The vibrant marigold-colored root is well-known for its anti-inflammatory properties thanks to its high content of the compound curcumin.
 Turmeric tea harnesses these same benefits to help strengthen your immune system and aid your cells in repairing damage in the body.
 Look for a turmeric tea that contains piperine, an agent that increases the bioavailability of curcumin and promotes absorption.

 According to a 2017 study published in the journal Foods, “Research suggests that curcumin can help in the management of oxidative and inflammatory conditions, metabolic syndrome, arthritis, anxiety, and hyperlipidemia.
 It may also help in the management of exercise-induced inflammation and muscle soreness, thus enhancing recovery and subsequent performance in athletic or active people."

 9. White Tea

-White tea refers to a group of teas that are the most minimally processed and young leaves, making it one of the healthiest teas to drink.
-White tea has all the benefits of EGCG but more so, and one study showed that it helped burn fat cells and prevent the creation of new ones.
+White tea refers to a group of teas that are the most minimally processed and have young leaves, making it one of the healthiest teas to drink.
+White tea has all the benefits of EGCG and more, and one study showed that it helped burn fat cells and prevent the creation of new ones.

 To harvest white tea, the tiny leaves of the Camellia sinensis plant are picked by hand when the plant is still young and covered with fine white hairs, which gives this drink its name.
 Each leaf is then withered for 72 hours either in direct sunlight or in a room with a carefully controlled climate.